-The information published in this document is correct at the time of publishing (2023).
-However, all programs are subject to review by the Academic Senate of the University and the University reserves the right to change its program offerings and subjects without notice.
+The information published in this document However, all programs are subject to review by the Academic Senate of the University and the University reserves the right to change its program offerings and subjects without notice.
 The information published in this document is intended as a guide and persons considering an offer of enrolment should contact the relevant Faculty or Institute to see if any changes have been made before deciding to accept their offer.